What is the primary blood supply to the bile duct?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The primary blood supply to the bile duct predominantly comes from branches of the common hepatic artery and the gastroduodenal artery.
-These arteries provide the necessary oxygenated blood to the bile duct and its associated structures.
+The primary blood supply to the bile duct comes from the branches of the common hepatic artery and the gastroduodenal artery.
+The bile duct, which plays a crucial role in the transport of bile from the liver to the duodenum, receives its vascular supply from these specific arterial branches.

 Subscribe